Skip to content Skip to footer

-If you’re anything like me, you (probably) have a sweet tooth and you (absolutely) love chocolates (milk, white or dark)!
-Not surprisingly, chocolates are one of the most frequently eaten sweet treats people love.
+If you’re anything like me, you (probably) have a sweet tooth and you (absolutely) love chocolates (milk, white, or dark)!
+Not surprisingly, chocolate is one of the most frequently eaten sweet treats.
 And dark chocolates are no different.

-Research suggests that in 2023, the annual global consumption of chocolate is estimated at 7.5 million tons.
+Research suggests that in 2023, global chocolate consumption was estimated at 7.5 million tons.
 And if you are wondering which country consumes the most chocolate in the world, the answer is Switzerland.

-Full disclosure: I am a huge fan of dark chocolates, especially the ones with nuts.
-But I’ve also heard a few concerns about dark chocolates that made me curious to know more about them.
+Full disclosure: I am a huge fan of dark chocolate, especially that with nuts.
+But I’ve also heard a few concerns about dark chocolate, which made me curious to learn more about them.

-So, in this article, let’s explore why dark chocolate is considered a healthier choice among chocolates, their health benefits, moderation in dark chocolate consumption, and pairing dark chocolate with other foods.
+So, in this article, let’s explore why dark chocolate is considered a healthier choice among chocolates, its health benefits, moderation in dark chocolate consumption, and pairing dark chocolate with other foods.

 What are Dark Chocolates?

-Popularly known as semisweet chocolate, dark chocolate is a type of chocolate that gets derived from cocoa tree seeds.
-They have minimal or no milk content but a high percentage of cocoa solids.
+Also known as semisweet chocolate, dark chocolate is a type of chocolate derived from cocoa tree seeds.
+They have minimal or no milk content but a high cocoa solids content.

 You may wonder what’s so special about these dark pieces of goodness, which we fondly refer to as bitter chocolates.

-For one, dark chocolates are less sweet and contain lesser calories than milk chocolate and even white chocolates.
-Secondly, if you choose a good dark chocolate brand which creates high-quality dark chocolate, you will relish its distinctive strong flavour.
+For one, dark chocolate is less sweet and contains fewer calories than milk chocolate and even white chocolate.
+Secondly, if you choose a good dark chocolate brand that creates high-quality dark chocolate, you will relish its distinctive, strong flavour.

-The bitter taste of dark chocolate and its intense flavour makes it unique and an acquired taste for some.
-However, the health benefits of dark chocolates make them a popular and preferred pick for health-conscious chocolate lovers.
+The bitter taste of dark chocolate and its intense flavour make it unique and an acquired taste for some.
+However, the health benefits of dark chocolate make it a popular choice for health-conscious chocolate lovers.

 Now here’s the thing.